jeffreysorgen/golf-club-sensors/activity.md

 - If USB cable remains plugged into the computer I **can** discover _"Arduino Environment Sensor"_ in nRF Connect
 - Using a **battery-only** solution, was **not** able to discover _"Arduino Environment Sensor"_ in nRF Connect
 - For the **[_magic-wand_](#digging-deeper-into-the-magic-wand)** example, using battery-only solution, the computer **can** discover the BLE service as expected
-- I could troubleshoot the _RoboCraze_ code, but I am going to find a different example instead
-  - Evidently, the _RoboCraze_ solution kept the cable plugged into the computer, and seems to be reliant on that particular configuration (edit this)
+- Evidently, the _RoboCraze_ solution kept the cable plugged into the computer, and seems to be _reliant_ on that particular configuration.
+I could troubleshoot the _RoboCraze_ code, but I am going to find a different example instead.
-  - nRF Connect on Phone --> Arduino which is still powered by computer USB cable (edit this)
-  - I don't know whether there was truly a disconnection there? (edit this)
-- _nRF Connect_ isn't the only phone app that might suit my purpose, but it _**is** Nordic Semi_
 ##### *(TL;DR)*
 *We should try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
+This example doesn't work battery-only, and importing line-by-line from that example into my IMU sketch produces the same problem, plus one more.
+My integraged, IMU/BLE configuration ended up functioning similarly, but the result was a **hex value** rather than readable data.
-This example doesn't work battery-only, and importing line-by-line from that example into my IMU sketch produces the same problem.
-While it would be good to learn how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.*
+While it would be good to **learn** how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.*

 ##### (Battery Info)